MattHodge/Graphite-PowerShell-Functions/README.md

 Function Name | Description
 --- | ---
+Start-StatsToGraphite | The function to collect Windows Performance Counters.
+This is an endless loop which will send metrics to Graphite.
-Start-StatsToGraphite | The main function.
+Start-SQLStatsToGraphite | The function to query SQL.
 This is an endless loop which will send metrics to Graphite.
 ConvertTo-GraphiteMetric | Takes the Windows Performance counter name and coverts it to something that Graphite can use.
 Send-GraphiteMetric | Allows you to send metrics to Graphite in an ad-hoc manner.
 Convert-TimeZone | Converts from one time zone to another.